xricht17/twpp/README.md

 TWPP_ENTRY(MySource) // must be placed in exactly one source file
 ```

 `MySource` shows us all the operations a minimal DS must implement.
 Besides these `virtual` methods (member functions) a DS class must also provide `defaultIdentity` static method.
 Note `TWPP_ENTRY(MySource)`, this defines the TWAIN entrypoint `DS_Entry` and makes it use our DS class `MySource`.
 It *defines* a function, so it must be placed in exactly one source file.
+On Windows, this function must be exported using DEF file (see *exports.def*) to disable name decoration.

 Each TWAIN operation returns `Result`.
 It is a combination of `ReturnCode` and `Status`. `ReturnCode` is ultimately returned to the calling application. `Status` is saved in case the application requests it later using the according TWAIN operation.